Click to refer colleagues and get 30% off

 Typical workflow of chimeric Ad5/F35 adenovirus packaging and quality control.

 For each adenovirus produced by VectorBuilder, quality control includes titer measurement, sterility testing for bacteria and fungi, and mycoplasma detection.
-If the Ad5/F35 adenoviral vector encodes a fluorescent protein, we would perform transduction test to detect corresponding fluorescence.
-Additionally, for ultra-purified adenovirus, we routinely perform endotoxin assay to check the endotoxin level.
-To include the endotoxin results in your COA, an extra cost is required.
-Additional QC services can be provided upon request.
+If the Ad5/F35 adenoviral vector encodes a fluorescent protein, we perform a transduction test to detect fluorescence.
+Additionally, for ultra-purified adenovirus, we routinely check endotoxin levels, the results of which can be included in your COA for an additional cost.
+Additional QC services can also be provided upon request.

 Ad5 adenovirus vs. chimeric Ad5/F35 adenovirus